|

 Why is it important?
 Chlorine shock is like a superhero for your hot tub, fighting off all the gross stuff that can make your soak less enjoyable.
 It’s especially crucial after heavy use, when you’ve changed the water, or if things start looking cloudy or off-color.

 When should you shock your hot tub?
 Aim for once a week, but if your tub gets a lot of love or you’ve had a big bash, consider doing it more often.
-Here are some critical times to hit that shock button:
+Here are critical times to hit that shock button:

 • After a downpour